rollup/rollup/docs/05-plugin-development.md

 #### `this.warn(warning: string | RollupWarning, position?: number | { column: number; line: number }) => void`

 Using this method will queue warnings for a build.
-These warnings will be printed by the CLI just like internally-generated warnings (except with the plugin name), or captured by custom `onwarn` handlers.
+These warnings will be printed by the CLI just like internally generated warnings (except with the plugin name), or captured by custom `onwarn` handlers.

 The `warning` argument can be a `string` or an object with (at minimum) a `message` property: